 To best answer these questions, it’s worth turning our attention to some of the exciting high growth technology companies within the HAVAÍC portfolio, which collectively service close to half a million customers in over 180 countries across the globe.

-The same core principle applies to many other sectors in Africa, where local challenges are so pervasive that innovators simply have no choice but to tackle them head-on and out of necessity become subject matter experts.
+The same core principle applies to many other sectors in Africa.
+Where local challenges are so pervasive that innovators simply have no choice but to tackle them head-on.
+Out of necessity become subject matter experts.